BookerLoL/UWLCourses/CS564/README.md

   - super keys
     - can determine all the attributes in the table
       - find closure of key
+        - closure must contain all attributes in relation
   - key
     - superkey and no proper subset of key has super key property
     - **every key is a super key, but not every super key is a key**